nf-core/modules/README.md

 [BioContainers](https://biocontainers.pro/#/) is a registry of Docker and Singularity containers automatically created from all of the software packages on [Bioconda](https://bioconda.github.io/).
 Where possible we will use BioContainers to fetch pre-built software containers and Bioconda to install software using Conda.

 - Software requirements SHOULD be declared within the module file using the Nextflow `container` directive.
-For single-tool BioContainers, the simplest method to obtain the Docker container path is to replace `bwa` with your tool name in this [Quay.io link](https://quay.io/repository/biocontainers/bwa?tab=tags).
-You will see a list of tags sorted by the most recent.
-You can then use exactly the same name (e.g. `bwa`) version (e.g. `0.7.17`) and tag (e.g. `hed695b0_7`) to add all of the Conda, Docker and Singularity definitions in the module.
+For single-tool BioContainers, the `nf-core modules create` command will automatically fetch and fill-in the appropriate Conda / Docker / Singularity definitions by parsing the information provided in the first part of the module name:

     ```nextflow
-    conda (params.enable_conda ? "bioconda::bwa=0.7.17=hed695b0_7" : null)              // Conda package
+    conda (params.enable_conda ? "bioconda::bwa=0.7.17" : null)                         // Conda package
     if (workflow.containerEngine == 'singularity' && !params.singularity_pull_docker_container) {
         container "https://depot.galaxyproject.org/singularity/bwa:0.7.17--hed695b0_7"  // Singularity image
     } else {